 *The Drake Physics Trophy is a traveling trophy and may be retained in the high school of the winner for display during the following year.

-The examination is open to any student enrolled in a high school in Iowa, Minnesota, North Dakota, South Dakota, Nebraska and select areas in Illinois.
+The Drake Physics Prize Test is primarily given to students in Iowa, Minnesota, Nebraska, South Dakota, North Dakota, and select areas in Illinois, Texas, and Colorado.
+Students outside of these areas are also eligible to participate, but should contact the Drake Physics Department at 515-271-3141 or firstname.lastname@example.org.
 It will cover those topics in physics that would normally be studied by students during the FIRST SEMESTER of their high school physics curriculum.

 The principal of each participating school, or his/her delegate, is asked to supervise the objective-type examination, which should be done at your school at a specified time in January.
 The precise date may be chosen to accommodate your students.
 However, we require that all students at your school take the test at the same time and place to avoid academic dishonesty.